 In 2005, these are the reasons why Walmart CEO, Lee Scott, sought to drastically pivot the company’s goals.
 And so, Scott set Walmart down a path of sustainable enterprise, seeking 100% renewable energy, zero waste, and more sustainable products over the course of the next decade and a half.
 The future was bright, or, at least, Scott’s vision was.
 But, this new, idealistic version of Walmart seems to run counter to the reality of Walmart’s operations.

 One of the main strategies of Walmart has been sourcing in big volume and sourcing globally.
-The company focuses on keeping the basic products with high demand in top most priority.
+The company focuses on keeping the basic products with high demand in topmost priority.
 This gives a great advantage over price and supply chain management.
-Also with this, maximum sale is achieved and profitability is sustained.
-Behind the success story of Walmart low price with high volume is key strategy Walmart follows.
+Also with this, the maximum sale is achieved and profitability is sustained.
+Behind the success story of Walmart low prices with high volume is a key strategy Walmart follows.

 So, when it comes to the environment, they definitely could be doing a hell of a lot more than letting their emissions rise 21% over 15 years while claiming they are an environmental champion.
 In this way, Walmart reveals the downfall of a profit-first, capitalist economy and puts on display why capitalism will not be able to quickly mitigate climate change.

 Even if Walmart dives headfirst into drastically reducing emissions, there will always be another company waiting to take its place.
 Only through democratic regulation and a thorough transition into worker and community-owned operations can this growth-and-profit-over-environment mindset truly be replaced